Now, more than ever, more moms are in the workforce. With that comes the challenge of balancing work and family as a mom.

-Due to the difficulty of living off of one income, oftentimes moms have their decision made for them about working while raising kids.
+Due to the difficulty of living off of one income, oftentimes, moms have their decision made for them about working while raising kids.

-For some moms, they have to work because they choose to.
+Some moms have to work because they choose to.
 Either way, working while raising children comes with its challenges.

-You’ll definitely be busy.
+You’ll be busy.
 But you can be a happy working mom that can balance work and home with these tips.

 A simple way to balance your career and mom life